List of Fear the Walking Dead characters: Nick Clark

-Nick Clark, portrayed by Frank Dillane, is the son of Madison Clark and Steven Clark, who died a few years before the apocalypse, and the brother of Alicia Clark.
+Nicholas Clark, better known as Nick, portrayed by Frank Dillane, is the son of Madison Clark and Steven Clark, who died a few years before the apocalypse, and the brother of Alicia Clark.
 Nick has had a troubled past and has always chosen the wrong road.
 He is very down to earth but flawed individual with severe addictions to drugs, specifically heroin.
 Despite his flaws, Nick is a very intelligent young man, and is shown to care for his immediate family and eventually the family of his mother's boyfriend Travis after some reluctance.
 He is quite intelligent and quick thinking, such as being the first member of the group to realize that the infected aren't infected, but rather dead, going as far as to prevent Alicia from visiting Matt, as he knew he would already be dead and attack her.
 However he can be selfish at times, such as taking Griselda Salazar's oxycontin which she was using due to her injury.

 Alicia Clark

-Alicia Clark, portrayed by Alycia Debnam-Carey, is the daughter of Madison and Steven Clark, who died a few years before the apocalypse.
+Alicia Clark, sometime called Licia, portrayed by Alycia Debnam-Carey, is the daughter of Madison and Steven Clark, who died a few years before the apocalypse.
 She is the younger sister of Nick Clark.
 She was a formerly high-ranking member and resident of the Broke Jaw Ranch community as she becomes a de facto co-leader, and briefly had a relationship with Jake Otto.

 Liza Ortiz

-Elizabeth "Liza" Ortiz, portrayed by Elizabeth Rodriguez, is a main character in the first two seasons of Fear the Walking Dead.
+Elizabeth Ortiz, better known as Liza, portrayed by Elizabeth Rodriguez, is a main character in the first two seasons of Fear the Walking Dead.
 Liza is the ex-wife of Travis Manawa and the mother of Chris Manawa.
 Liza is a described as a "Latino-American and one of many LA residents dealing with the start of the outbreak".
 Following her and Travis's divorce, Chris blames his father for their separation.

 Liza is killed off in the first-season finale when Travis shoots her out of mercy after being bitten by a walker.
 After her death, Chris is shown to be even more angered and traumatized and blames his father Travis.
 On the beach, Liza reveals to Madison that she had been bitten.
 Liza pleads with Madison and Travis to euthanize her before she turns.
 Travis promises to protect Chris before shooting Liza.
 The group holds a funeral for Liza and buries her at sea.
 However, Chris reacts violently and blames Travis for her death.